-In Alberta, the majority of the health professions are regulated under the Health Professions Act (HPA).
+In Alberta, the health professions are regulated under the Health Professions Act (HPA).
 This piece of legislation acts as a legal framework by which the health professions or ‘colleges’ operate and regulate its activity.
 Self-regulated colleges are governed by a board of directors or council made up of elected members of the profession along with government-appointed members.

-- must carry out its activities and govern its regulated members in a manner that protects and serves the public interest,
+a. must carry out its activities and govern its regulated members in a manner that protects and serves the public interest,

-- must provide direction to and regulate the practice of the regulated profession by its regulated members,
+b. must provide direction to and regulate the practice of the regulated profession by its regulated members,

-- must establish, maintain and enforce standards for registration and of continuing competence and standards of practice of the regulated profession,
+c. must establish, maintain and enforce standards for registration and of continuing competence and standards of practice of the regulated profession,

-- must establish, maintain and enforce a code of ethics,
+d. must establish, maintain and enforce a code of ethics,

-- carry on the activities of the college and perform other duties and functions by the exercise of the powers conferred by this Act, and
+e. carry on the activities of the college and perform other duties and functions by the exercise of the powers conferred by this Act, and

 In 2001, the enactment of the HPA called into force the oversight responsibility of the Ombudsman with the health professions colleges.
 Any person may make a complaint about a regulatory college in accordance with the Ombudsman Act.

 Health college decision-makers looking for resources to better apply standards of administrative fairness within their organization may find our Fundamentals of a Complaints Mechanism and our Internal Complaint Mechanism Checklist to be of use.
-For information regarding case summaries, findings and recommendations involving regulatory colleges, our Annual Reports can be found here.

 For more information about how the Ombudsman determines administrative fairness, please visit our Administrative Fairness Guidelines page.